clewis7/how-tos/Arch.md

 caitlin ALL=(ALL) ALL
 ```

-## Step 6: Installing plasma and kde
+## Step 6: Installing plasma and KDE
 ```
 # install xorg, plamsa, and kde-applications
 pacman -S xorg plasma kde-applications